Facts About Technology Addiction in the US!

 As we transition to older age groups, the dependency rate declines.
 Approximately 29.9% of people in their forties admit challenges in distancing themselves from technology.
 Having spent a good portion of their lives without today’s pervasive tech, it’s plausible that this demographic finds it somewhat easier to detach.

 In stark contrast, only about 15.4% of individuals aged 60 and above struggle to take tech breaks.
-Having witnessed the tech revolution in their more mature years, this cohort possibly retains a level of digital detachment, suggesting that tech dependence diminishes with age.
+Having witnessed the tech revolution in their more mature years, this cohort possibly retains digital detachment, suggesting that tech dependence diminishes with age.

 However, irrespective of age brackets, it’s essential to understand that technology, while beneficial, requires balanced usage to ensure mental and physical well-being.